 Master of Education in Literacy

-Evangel University’s Master of Education in Literacy program prepares educational leaders in the field of reading as teachers, clinicians, directors and coordinators of reading programs.
+Evangel University’s Master of Education in Literacy program leads to Reading Specialist Certification.
+This program prepares teachers to be literacy leaders in the classroom, in clinical settings, and in administrative roles.
 This program addresses current trends, assessment and effective strategies for reading instruction.
-It also offers an opportunity for Reading Specialist Certification.

-The unique design of the education program allows you to complete your master’s degree at times and places convenient for you.
+The blended learning design of the literacy program allows you to complete your master's degree at times and places convenient for working teachers.
 Features of this program include the following:

 Program Plan (pdf)